kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/hash-collision.md

 1. **Avoid Variable-Length Arguments**: Avoid using `abi.encodePacked()` with variable-length arguments.
 Instead, use fixed-length arrays to ensure the encoding is unique and unambiguous.

 2. **Use `abi.encode()` Instead**: Unlike `abi.encodePacked()`, `abi.encode()` includes additional type information and length prefixes in the encoding, making it much less prone to hash collisions.
 Switching from `abi.encodePacked()` to `abi.encode()` is a simple yet effective fix.

+3. **Replay Protection**: Implement replay protection mechanisms to prevent attackers from reusing valid signatures.
+This can involve including nonces or timestamps in the signed data.
+However, this does not completely eliminate the risk of hash collisions but adds an additional layer of security.
+More on this can be found [here](./missing-protection-signature-replay.md)

 ## Sources
 - [Smart Contract Weakness Classification #133](https://swcregistry.io/docs/SWC-133/)